Civil Engineering: Ph.D., M.A.S., M.C.E., M.C.E./MBA

 - Master of Applied Sciences (M.A.S.)

-- Doctor of Philosophy (Ph.D.) in civil engineering
+- Doctor of Philosophy (Ph.D.) in Civil Engineering

 The M.C.E. degree emphasizes civil engineering, while the M.A.S. is for students not having engineering as first degrees.
 The Ph.D. is aimed at training the graduate student in research within a chosen topic.
 All three degrees are based on the student completing an individually designed program of courses and writing a thesis.
-A nonthesis master’s degree option is also available, typically for students with professional experience.
+An MCE nonthesis master’s degree option is also available, typically for students with professional experience.
 Students selecting the nonthesis option are not eligible for financial support from the University.

 All graduate students work in close cooperation with the faculty, and the department has extensive facilities for research and graduate study in all the areas of concentration.
 Laboratories specifically devoted to research in environmental engineering include facilities for study of chemical and physical aspects of water and wastewater purification with specialized equipment for analysis of fluid particle suspensions and particle technology, heavy metal and toxic waste removal and biological engineering aspects of water pollution control.